lutianzhou001/neo3fura/docs/api/getTransactionCount.md

 # GetTransactionCount
-Gets The number of all transactions executed in the blockchain
+Gets the number of all transactions executed in the blockchain.
 <hr>

 ### Parameters

 None

 ### Example